 After all, it’s no fun to sit out golf rounds due to back pain.

 It’s no surprise that golfers often experience back pain.
 Swinging a golf club at speed of 65 mph or more twists your body in an unnatural way.
 Most golfers go in for the “power swing” emulating the pros but they’re not in shape and don’t warm up well before hitting the green.
+Many people also use wedges, check out this high handicap wedges guide if you’re interested in learning more about golf wedges.
 The combination sets you up for injury.
 It pulls your ligaments, tendons and muscles in this area and can end your golfing career if you’re not careful.

 Not only are PGA golfers in better shape than most amateur golfers but Tiger Woods, Jim Furyk and 2015 Masters Champ Jordan Spieth all see chiropractors to prevent injury.